What is an Elopement Wedding?

-Technically, to elope means to run away.
+Technically, to elope means to “run away.”
 These days, however, it is associated directly to marriage and weddings.
 People use the word “elope” for describing several scenarios.
-Now a days, it refers to a small wedding or a small destination wedding.
+Now a days, it refers to a small wedding or a small destination wedding with a few select family and friends.
 It can also mean, you get married without letting anyone know, conduct the ceremony with only you and your spouse after telling other people about your plans, or just hold a rather intimate affair with some close witnesses.
 These can all be done at a courthouse and other venues.

 It is Not Only for Young Couples That Lack Support from Their Families

 There are lots of reasons why a couple may choose to elope, and saving money is probably the first of them.
 Others may choose to go this route if it is already their third or second marriage, with both no longer caring for a traditional wedding.
 Some simply want their exchanging of vows to be romantic and intimate.